Xenometon/Ultron-AI/README.md

 # Ultron-AI
 *Ultron AI Assistant : made via Python*

-This is a script bot with Python foundation.
+This is a script bot with Python foundation. ⚡ <br>
-It can do multi-functional, and can do basic commands too.
+It is multi-functional chatbot, and can do basic assistant commands. <br>
-You can assign more by yourself, Fully customizable code.
+You can assign more functions by yourself, Fully customizable code.  🔥

 ⮞ Current Compatibility: **Windows 10 or 10+**